BA in Liberal Studies with a Concentration in Applied Psychology

 The curriculum is designed to provide students with knowledge of psychology across a number of sub-disciplines including clinical, community, developmental, and global psychology.
 Courses focus on theory and intervention skills that modify behavior, teach client skills, or support individuals who are experiencing psychological distress.
 They also learn case management skills, client advocacy, and the process of referral to other professionals and agencies.
 Emphasis is placed on diversity and its effects on the study and practice of psychology.
 Within this broad context, students acquire research skills, study particular areas in depth, and are encouraged to apply theoretical knowledge through internship placements in the community.

 The Applied Psychology concentration is relevant for anyone interested in a career in psychology related fields in corporate, public, government and nonprofit organizations.
 This concentration prepares students for careers providing psycho-education and/or support, using basic counseling skills to support clients or assist them with problem solving as well as following treatment plans designed to reduce symptoms or modify behaviors.

-Students who seek preparation for graduate work at the doctoral level should also participate in research activities with an Antioch faculty member.
 In accordance with American Psychological Association (APA) recommendations, students in the Psychology Concentration are advised to take a broad range of liberal arts courses.
 Specifically, the APA recommends courses in the arts, science, philosophy, and quantitative studies in addition to psychology.
 To better understand diverse communities, Antioch recommends courses that focus on gender, ethnic and racial differences, and various forms of disability.